WebexCC-SA/LAB-2851/docs/lab2_query_JDS.md

             ![JDS Purchase Post](./assets/Postman9.png)
             </figure>

     3. Let's confirm the event was successfully processed.
-Select the GET called "Get History Stream by Identity", select the "Scripts" tab and type your number including the + sign.
+Select the GET called "Get History Stream by Identity", select the "Scripts" tab, then select "Pre-request" and type your number including the + sign.

         ???+ info "JDS Purchase Post IMG"
             <figure markdown>